Second Messenian War: War

 The Second Messenian War was the result of revolt by the helot population of Messenia, supported with the aid of the Argives and the Arcadians.
 In an attempt to regain freedom, the Messenians invaded Laconia.

 The first battle, the Battle of Deres, happened before the allies arrived.
 Aristomenes fought so well that he was made the new king of Messenia by his people.
 He followed this up by crossing into Sparta and placed a shield in the temple of Athena in order to scare the Spartans.
 This forced the Spartans to send to Delphi where they were told to gain a leader from Athens.
 Upon doing so the Spartans marched on the Messenians at Boar's Grave where they met Aristomenes and his troops, who defeated them.

 However, it was Sparta who had the upper hand in the Battle of the Great Foss when they bribed Aristocrates, king of Messenia-allied Arcadia, into retreating through the Messenian lines when the Spartans advanced into battle.
 Again, this loss forced the Messenians into a fortified city at Mt.
 Eira (Ira).
 It was, while fortified here, that the Messenians started to use the land as enemy territory and several raids were made of the surrounding towns, some even led by Aristomenes himself.

 During this time Aristomenes was captured.
 Before he could be executed he escaped his holding and made it back to Eira.
 The Messenians held Eira for over ten years before the Spartans made their last attack.
 Before Eira fell, however, the Spartans allowed the women and children to be released along with Aristomenes.
 The ones who did not escape Eira were again turned into helots and most of the ones who escaped fled to Italy.
 Aristomenes himself left for Rhodes where he died and was honored as a hero.

-Furthermore, the Spartans were able to quell the revolts following the death of the Argive commander.
-With the aid and support of the Athenian schoolmaster and poet Tyrtaeus, the Spartan Army was able to crush the Messenians and re-establish their helot status.
-As a result of this war, Spartan society became a strong militaristic power in the Mediterranean in order to control the masses along the Peloponnese and to prevent further rebellions brought on by the helots who later did manage to break away from Spartan rule around 350 BC.
+Ultimately, the Spartans were able to quell the revolts following the death of the Argive commander, and further suppressed the Messenians back to a helot status.
+As a result of this war, Spartan society became a strong militaristic power in the Mediterranean in order to control the masses along the Peloponnese and to prevent further rebellions brought on by the helots, who later did manage to break away from Spartan rule in 371 BC with Theban aid.